Manaslu circuit trek 2023 updated | Everything you need to know about

 Generally, tips are expected since the guides and porters only work during season time.
 There isn’t a standard percentage for tipping in Nepal so it’s totally up to you to tip the amount worthy of their services.

-A suggestible amount of tip for a fourteen day trek for a guide and a porter can be USD 150 and USD 100 respectively.
+A suggestible amount of tip for a fourteen day Manaslu circuit trek for a guide and a porter can be USD 150 and USD 100 respectively.

 Food and accommodation during Manaslu circuit trek